 There is a designated footpath that leads the way, so knowing where you need to walk is easy.
-That said, you may wish to download an offline map.
+You can also purchase Skopelos trail maps from Juice & Books in Skopelos town.

 Visit the Church of the Assumption

 You can also stop by the “gallery of the church”.
 This free-to-enter exhibit showcases 43 gorgeous oil paintings donated by Alexander Sideris.

 Sideris was a globally-acclaimed Skopeliti artist that was born in Glossa in 1898 and was very active in both Greece and New York.
-His exquisite paintings on display in Glossa showcase scenes of noble life in the 1930’s-1950’s era.
+His exquisite paintings on display in Glossa showcase scenes of noble life between the 1930s and 1950s.